FredTheDino/thesis-spade-lang/documents/affine-and-interval-arithmatic.md

 # Affine and Interval Arithmetic
 Affine arithmetic and interval arithmetic and two common ways to estimate.
 They can be applied to estimating the number of piano tuners in Chicago or the cosine of an angle.
 They also have a place in static analysis of programs, which is the focuses of this thesis.
 This section describes what these concepts are, references literature if you want to read more and shows their roll in static analysis of programs.
 These methods are often referred to as over-estimation.

+Though affine arithmetic is more sophisticated it does not always produce better results, interval arithmetic can for some computations produce tighter bounds.
+A combination of these methods is what is considered state of the art today.

 ## Interval Arithmetic
 Interval arithmetic operates on intervals, as the name implies.
 A value -- or in the context of a program, a variable -- has a smallest and largest value it can assume.
 Consider `x = random_real()`, where `random_real` generates a random value in the range $[0, 1]$.
 We can express this in interval arithmetic as $\bar{x} = [0, 1]$, intervals will be denoted with a bar on top to separate them from the variables.
 Note especially that the true value of $x$ lies in the interval $\bar{x}$.
 In this example we know $0 \leq x \leq 1$, also written as $x \in [0, 1]$.
 These intervals can be added, negated, and so on, to give you an estimate of an arbitrary expression.